Sunday, January 5, 2025

 "Sorry, is this a reunion?" interrupted Allen, causing Alicia to jump and the back of her scalp to burn.
 "What are you doing off your mark?"

-"You're 24?" asked Alicia.
+"You're 23, right?"
+Alicia asked.
 "When's your birthday?"

-The celebrity's face lit up.
+Party Girl's face lit up.
 "Oh, thanks for reminding me!
 March 31st.
 Mark it down!"

-"I'm 26," explained Alicia.
+Alicia did some quick mental math.
 "Party Girl, you're 17 months younger than me."

 "Ladies, for fuck's sake, you're on!" shouted Allen.

-Alicia and Party Girl burst through the curtain several seconds behind cue, emerging into the nightmarishly pink glow that bathed the arena.
-The only other color visible was the yellow of the heart-shaped Party Girl logo being projected onto the ring.
-Fans leapt from their seats, waving a variety of improvised weaponry and roaring in appreciation–alongside a smattering of boos–as pink dollar bills fluttered down from the rafters into the stands.
+Alicia and Party Girl burst through the curtain several seconds behind cue, emerging into a nightmarish pink glow that bathed the arena.
+The only other color visible was the yellow of the heart-shaped Party Girl logo projected onto the ring.
+Fans leapt from their seats, waving a variety of improvised weaponry and roaring in appreciation, alongside a smattering of boos.
+Pink dollar bills fluttered from the rafters into the stands.
 Alicia could see as she descended the ramp this was the newest edition of Party Girl's currency.
-The amount printed on each bill was up to $86 million now - her reported net worth - and each bill featured one of several dozen posed photographs.
-On the back, the words "E Party Girl Unum" appeared beside a picture of the Playground of Dreams.
+The amount printed on each bill was up to $86 million now--her reported net worth.
+Each bill featured one of several dozen posed photographs and the words "E Party Girl Unum" next to a picture of the Playground of Dreams on the back.
+The warrior in pink skipped down to the ring, waving and blowing kisses to the crowd as Alicia followed behind, high-fiving fans as they reached over the barricade.

-The pink-clad warrior skipped down to the ring, waving and blowing kisses to the crowd as Alicia followed behind, high-fiving fans as they reached over the barricade.
-The ring announcer, Guy Brody, began their introduction, "Hailing from the party capital of the world, Chicago, Illinois and weighing at least 10 pounds prettier than you'll ever be, she is the trend, she is the conversation, she's America's sweetheart's cool friend," the announcer paused to take a breath.
+Guy Brody stood in the middle of the ring looking out of place dressed in his usual black tux among the neon.
+He lifted the microphone and began the introductions, "Hailing from the party capital of the world, Chicago, Illinois, and weighing at least 10 pounds prettier than you'll ever be, she is the trend, she is the conversation, she's America's sweetheart's hotter friend," the announcer paused to take a breath.
 "She stirs up drama with blunt force trauma!
-She is PAAAAAAAAARRRRRRTTYYYYYYY GIIIIIIIIIIRRRRRRLLLLLLL!!!!!!"
-Huge roar from the fans.
+She is PAAAAARRRRTTYYYYY GIIIIRRRRLLLL!!"

-"And her partner, wrestling out of Longstat, Minnesota and weighing in at 193 pounds," Alicia saw Party Girl gawk from inside the ring.
-"She is the tooth collector," Alicia smiled.
+"And her partner, wrestling out of Longstat, Minnesota and weighing 193 pounds, she is the tooth collector," Alicia smiled.
 That was her suggestion.
 "She is Party Girl's Enforcer."
 That one hadn't been agreed upon.
-"She is THE GOOOOOOOOOOONNNNNN!!!"
+"She is THE GOOOOOOOOOOONNNNNN!!"

 Another loud pop from the crowd.

-Alicia made the rounds, offering her hand to high-five the front row, but the crowd seemed indifferent - hostile, even.
-Instead, they watched Alicia coldly as she circled the ring before she gave up halfway around and climbed into the ring to join her partner.
-"Together, they are SKAAAAAAAAAAAATE PARRRRTYYYYYY!!!!!"
-Again, nearly all the crowd seemed thrilled.
-The unanimous booing from the front row had the the rookie concerned.
+Alicia made the rounds, offering high-fives to the front row, but the crowd seemed indifferent--hostile, even.
+Instead, they watched Alicia coldly as she circled the ring before giving up halfway around and climbing into the ring to join her partner.

 Ding!